top of page

 • Lean Proteins: Including lean proteins like turkey, tofu, and beans can maintain muscle mass, supporting metabolic health.

-Making these dietary adjustments can lead to substantial improvements in PCOS symptoms and enhance overall health.
+Making these dietary adjustments can lead to substantial improvements in PMOS symptoms and enhance overall health.
 Women who adopt a balanced diet can experience a reduction in symptoms by as much as 50%.

 Herbal Medicine/Supplements

-Herbal remedies can play a significant role in managing PCOS.
+Herbal remedies can play a significant role in managing PMOS.
 Certain herbs may help regulate menstrual cycles, improve insulin sensitivity, and reduce inflammation.
-Nettle root, green tea, inositol, chromium, and vitamin D are examples of herbs and supplements essential in the treatment of PCOS.
+Nettle root, green tea, inositol, chromium, and vitamin D are examples of herbs and supplements essential in the treatment of PMOS.

 For tailored herbal recommendations, consulting a licensed Naturopathic Doctor is essential to identify the best options for individual needs.